 -------------------

 My background in cinematography and film editing has lent itself well to level design I think.
 There is something about chronology and spatial cues that seems familiar between the two.

-Also, besides the obviously huge differences the workflows in level design has similar structure where you start with something crude, maybe even pretty bad and then you need the resilience to keep improving on it in iteration after iteration.
+Also, besides the obviously huge differences the workflows in level design has a similar structure where you start with something crude, maybe even pretty bad and then you need the resilience to keep improving on it in iteration after iteration.

+-------------------